k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ## TDM Library - MTables

-TDM 8.1 replaces the previous TDM translation with [MTables](/articles/09_translations/06_mtables_overview.md) to support a development of the TDM on both Fabric Studios: Desktop-Studio and Web-Studio.
+TDM 8.1 replaces the previous TDM translation with [MTables](/articles/09_translations/06_mtables_overview.md) to support the development of the TDM on both Fabric Studios: Desktop-Studio and Web-Studio.

 The following MTables have been added to the **References** in the TDM library.
 Note that you **must deploy the Reference to Fabric** after updating the MTables: